austinwilson1296/shoptool/README.md

-## Project Description:
+# Project Description

 The Supply Dashboard is a web application that allows our distribution centers to track shop supplies and usage across all distribution centers.
 This will allow us to control spending/usage and order supplies more efficiently.

-### Technologies Used:
+## Technologies Used

 * Django
 * Fly.io
 * Postgres

-### Core features include:
+### Core features include

 * User Authentication System for each Distribution Center Location.
 * Center based restrictions for adding and removing items.
 * Receiving supplies into pre-defined storage locations
 * Moving stock between locations.
 * Checking out items coupled with technician name for reporting on usage.
 * Home page dashboard to display all inventory across centers and a high level overview of cost and item count.
 * Links to all shop documentation via WISE and Operational Excellence sharepoint pages.
 * Link to Operation Expenses report.